 *Seniors are provided with a breakdown of units completed and requirements for a Diploma of Graduation.

-TUCSON HEBREW HIGH is maintained by the Coaliition for Jewish Education of the Jewish Federation of Southern Arizona and is supported and subsidized by our local congregations (click here to access their websites).
+TUCSON HEBREW HIGH is maintained by the Coalition for Jewish Education of the Jewish Federation of Southern Arizona and is supported by our local Congregations: Anshei Israel, Bet Shalom, Chaverim, M'kor Hayim, Or Chadash, Temple Emanu-El and local Jewish Agencies: Tucson JCC, University of Arizona Hillel Foundation and Tucson Hebrew Academy.
 Scholarship funding generously provided by the Dr. Stephen Dickstein Scholarship Fund and Friends of Hebrew High.